Department of Languages

 The Department of Languages shares its history with both Manipal Centre for European Studies and the Alliance Française de Bangalore – Manipal Chapter, which were pioneering initiatives by MAHE in 2009 to further the cause of international higher education.
 The Centre for (Foreign) Languages was established in 2016 to accentuate already ongoing endeavors by the Centre for European Studies in the field of languages and India-Europe higher education collaborations.
 More than 5000 students have benefitted from language classes through the Centre and its institutional partners over the years.
 In April 2019, the Centre was reconstituted as a Department and as a specialized academic unit to further enhance the scope of foreign language and cultural mediation studies in India.

 The Department’s study modules revolve around six interlinked clusters: language and linguistics, cultural mediation, literary studies, governance and cultural diplomacy, heritage and sustainability, and research and projects.
 This multi-perspectival orientation provides a unique platform for students from diverse disciplinary backgrounds to integrate their interests in both languages and dimensions of international studies that are of relevance today.
 The languages that form part of the course offerings at the Department, both as full-time and certificate courses, comprise French, German, Spanish, Italian, Polish, Japanese, Sanskrit, Kannada, and Hindi

-BA FOREIGN LANGUAGES AND INTERCULTURAL STUDIES (BA FLIS)
+BA (HONOURS.)
+EUROPEAN LANGUAGES AND INTERCULTURAL STUDIES (BA ELIS)